sicmutils/sicmutils/README.md

 There is so much more!
 This is a dense library, and lots of documentation remains to be written.
 Some suggested next steps, for now:

-- Open up the live, interactive [SICMUtils tutorial on Nextjournal](https://nextjournal.com/try/samritchie/sicmutils), play with the examples above and start to explore on your own.
+- Open up the live, interactive [Emmy tutorial on Nextjournal](https://nextjournal.com/try/samritchie/emmy), play with the examples above and start to explore on your own.
-- Read the [SICMUtils Reference Manual][REFMAN] ("refman") for inspiration.
-All of the code snippets in the refman will work in the [Nextjournal environment](https://nextjournal.com/try/samritchie/sicmutils).
+- Read the [Emmy Reference Manual][REFMAN] ("refman") for inspiration.
+All of the code snippets in the refman will work in the [Nextjournal environment](https://nextjournal.com/try/samritchie/emmy).
 Use the two together.
 - Visit our [CLJDocs][CLJDOCS] page for an introduction and detailed documentation
-- Watch Colin's ["Physics in Clojure"][PHYSICS_IN_CLOJURE] talk for an overview of SICMUtils and its implementation
+- Watch Colin's ["Physics in Clojure"][PHYSICS_IN_CLOJURE] talk for an overview of Emmy and its implementation
 - Visit the HTML version of [Structure and Interpretation of Classical Mechanics](https://tgvaughan.github.io/sicm/).
-Many of the SICM exercises have been worked using SICMUtils; they live at [this Nextjournal page](https://nextjournal.com/sicm).
+Many of the SICM exercises have been worked using Emmy; they live at [this Nextjournal page](https://nextjournal.com/sicm).

 ## Background